Udon171/fam-star-quizary/readme.md

 - Added clear question displays, lifeline progress, and profile characters.
 - Designed curtain and camera movement animations for round transitions.
 - Named "Fam Star Quizary" to appeal to younger demographics.
-- USe all catergory API: https://opentdb.com/api_category.php
+- USe all catergorys API: https://opentdb.com/api_category.php

 ### Entry 4: Wireframe Design
 - Created wireframes for main game and setup menu using Visio: